 Service Interruption —

-The Clubs office staff will be working remotely during the Fall 2020 and and holding virtual office hours over Microsoft Teams.
+The Clubs office staff will be working remotely during the 2020 - 2021 academic year and and holding virtual office hours over Microsoft Teams.
 Scroll down for hours and access links!

 So you want to form a new club?
 If you are reading this you are headed in the right direction!
 Make sure to read each step closely and feel free to email the Clubs Administrative Coordinator at firstname.lastname@example.org if you have any questions or concerns!